shopware5/devdocs/source/designers-guide/getting-started/index.md

 }
 ```

 As the last step, the cart button color needs to be changed.
-As said before, inside the less files you have the ability to use all less mixins and variables that shopware provides.
-So to create a gradient that matches the default store color you can use the `@brand-primary` and `@brand-primary-light` variables in a combination with the `.linear-gradient` less mixin.
+As said before, inside the Less files you have the ability to use all Less __mixins__ and __variables__ that Shopware provides.
+To create a gradient that matches the default store color you can use the `@brand-primary` and `@brand-primary-light` variables together with the `.linear-gradient` Less mixin.
 The last step is to change the colors of the icon and price inside the cart button.
 ```
 .starButton i.icon--star {
     .unitize(font-size, 18);